asayler/cu-cs-vm-netfix/README.md

 ## Post Fix Guide ##

-Eventually Ubuntu will fix this issues upstream, at which point anyone who applied the above fix should run:
+Eventually Ubuntu will fix this issue upstream, at which point anyone who applied the above fix should run:

 ```